JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 UI:
 -- Consolidated Help to a single interface.
 -- Ported the volume UI to Blaze and optimised its performance.
+Also made it slicker, and consistent with the new export UI.
 -- New export UI.

 Export: